6 shampoo myths: revealed

 Don’t change shampoo with the seasons.

-‘You don’t need to change your shampoo with the seasons.’
+“You don’t need to change your shampoo with the seasons.”
 Just like our skin, the condition of our hair can vary depending on the weather.
 In colder months, there’s low humidity, which can leave your hair feeling dry and prone to static.
-So in winter, swap your usual product for a moisturizing shampoo that’ll help prevent dryness
+So, what is the best shampoo for winter?
+One that helps prevent dryness – so swap your usual product out for an extra nourishing shampoo, like our Oxygen Moisture Shampoo

-‘You really have to be rough to get the lather going.’
+“You really have to be rough to get the lather going.”
 Remember, your hair is delicate when it’s wet, so be gentle.
-Massaging your shampoo in with soft, circular motions, concentrating on cleaning your scalp, this will give you a few minutes of bliss
+Massaging your shampoo in with soft, circular motions, concentrating on cleaning your scalp, will give you a few minutes of bliss

 Use cold water.

-‘Rinsing out shampoo with cold water makes hair shinier.’
+“Rinsing out shampoo with cold water makes hair shinier.”
 Simply not true.
-Silky, smooth hair is more about how smooth (and therefore reflective) the hair’s surface is, and cold water doesn’t make it any smoother.
-In future, enlist a shampoo that adds shine instead of a freezing few seconds under the faucet
+Shiny hair is more about how smooth (and therefore reflective) the hair’s surface is, and cold water doesn’t make it any smoother.
+The best shampoos add shine anyway, so find one that does – instead of having a freezing few seconds under the faucet